department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/dental-care.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="dental-care-sc-worse">A VA dental care provider has concluded that my dental condition is linked to a service-connected health condition and is making that condition worse.</button>
 <div id="dental-care-sc-worse" class="usa-accordion-content">

-You may qualify for dental care to treat the oral conditions that a VA dental care provider concludes are directly making your service-connected health condition worse
+**You may qualify for:** Dental care to treat the oral conditions that a VA dental care provider concludes are directly making your service-connected health condition worse.

 </div>
 </li>